awsdocs/amazon-emr-management-guide/doc_source/managed-scaling-metrics.md

-# Understanding Managed Scaling Metrics<a name="managed-scaling-metrics"></a>
+# Understanding managed scaling metrics<a name="managed-scaling-metrics"></a>

 Amazon EMR publishes high\-resolution metrics with data at a one\-minute granularity when managed scaling is enabled for a cluster\.
 You can view events on every resize initiation and completion controlled by managed scaling using Amazon EMR console or Amazon CloudWatch console\.
-For more information, see [Monitor CloudWatch Events](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-cloudwatch-events.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Monitor CloudWatch events](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-cloudwatch-events.html) in the *Amazon EMR Management Guide*\.

 The following metrics indicate the current or target capacities of a cluster\.
 These metrics are only available when managed scaling is enabled\.
 For clusters composed of instance fleets, the cluster capacity metrics are measured in `Units`\.
 For clusters composed of instance groups, the cluster capacity metrics are measured in `Nodes` or `vCPU` based on the unit type used in the managed scaling policy\.